 Housing Market and Cost of Living

-Dallas-Fort Worth offers a variety of housing options, providing an attractive living environment for many migrants with relatively affordable housing prices and low living costs.
+Dallas-Fort Worth offers a variety of housing options, providing an attractive living environment for many newcomers with relatively affordable housing prices and low cost of living.

 Types of Housing: There are various types of housing, including single-family homes, townhouses, and apartments, with spacious homes available at reasonable prices in suburban areas.